1. Why did we form a separate society (RemoteDX Inc)?

 No. RemoteDX is an “interest group”, but it is not competing with NZART branches for membership.
 Its members are expected to be spread geographically, mostly in the southern North Island, and will probably already be members of an NZART branch.

-However, the society will seek affiliated status with NZART as its objectives are broadly in line with Amateur Radio objectives world-wide, including fostering the hobby.
+However, the society may seek affiliated status with NZART as its objectives are broadly in line with Amateur Radio objectives world-wide, including fostering the hobby.

 8. Where will members meet, and how frequently?